codingvc/codingvc/_posts/2017-08-25-behind-the-scenes-at-a-vc-fund-part-2-helping-founders-and-time-allocation.markdown

 ## Conclusion
 This post talked about how investors engage with portfolio companies and how VCs† spend their time.
 The next and final post in this series will talk about how venture funds are structured and how VCs work with their own investors.

-Please check back in a few days for Part 3 (or <a href="http://eepurl.com/csSezP" target="_blank">subscribe</a> to have future posts emailed to you every few weeks).

 † By "VCs" I mean "me," because that's the only VC that I have lots of data for.